-If you’re looking to increase the number of leads overall, then using short-form landing pages are the key to achieving your goal.
+If you’re looking to increase the number of leads overall, then using short-form landing pages is the key to achieving your goal.

 Short-form pages feature less information, which means fewer distractions that deter a person from signing up.

-Let’s face it, we all hate it when forms are extensive and time consuming, in fact it will cause people to not continue all together.
-The major advantage of a short form page, is that it can help increase conversions if the content is enough to convince a person to perform an action.
+Let’s face it, we all hate it when forms are extensive and time-consuming, in fact, it will cause people to not continue altogether.
+The major advantage of a short-form page is that it can help increase conversions if the content is enough to convince a person to perform an action.
 When the content is kept simple and short, it can result in an effective means of driving conversions.